Idiom Understanding as a Tool to Measure the Dialect Gap: Experimental Setup

 \subsection{Evaluation Settings}

-We evaluate a diverse set of French and multilingual LLMs using a zero-shot evaluation setup, with no task-specific fine-tuning or adaptation.
+We evaluate a diverse set of French and multilingual LLMs in a zero-shot setting, with no task-specific fine-tuning or adaptation.
 The model is expected to produce an appropriate answer based solely on its pretrained capabilities.

 Each task is presented to the LLM using a prompt.
 Our prompts were inspired by \citet{aparovich2025belarusianglue} and by prompt engineering best practices \citep{marvin2023prompt, ye2024prompt, li2024generation, bjerg2024tips}.
 Each prompt is composed of a system message providing task instructions and the idiom to be understood, followed by a user message with answer options and a placeholder for the LLM's choice.
-We present our translated task prompt in \autoref{fig:ZeroShotPrompts}; both prompts are used for the zero-shot evaluation using our benchmarks.
+The prompts are written in French, but we present translated versions in \autoref{fig:ZeroShotPrompts}.

+\paragraph{Dialect Gap} To assess the dialect gap between Quebec-French and French Metropolitan, we compare each LLM's result over QFrCoRE against its result on MFrCoE using a Z-test for statistical significance \cite{lawley1938generalization}.
+Our null hypothesis is that the pair of accuracies are equal, meaning that Z-test values outside the interval $[-3.290527, 3.290527]$ allow us to reject the hypothesis with $\alpha = 0.001$ (i.e. not a significant difference between the two benchmarks).
+A positive value means that French Metropolitan has a significantly better performance than Quebec French, and a negative value means the opposite.